Who wouldn’t want their travel to be tax-deductible?

 Keep in mind that there is a distinction between transportation expenses and travel expenses.
 Transportation expenses, which are also tax-deductible, usually relate to the cost of traveling between your home, your main place of work, a second job, or a temporary work location.
 What we’ve been discussing so far are not those costs, but rather the costs of traveling away from home.

-Let’s use my friends Greg and Andrew as examples to see how two similar people (both real estate investors), going to the same place, at the same time, can have two different outcomes when it comes to tax-deductible travel.
+Let’s use my friends Greg and Andrew as examples to see how two similar people (both real estate investors), going to the same place, at the same time, can have two different outcomes when it comes to business travel deductions.

 Greg and Andrew are friends and real estate investors – each of them jointly own a few rental properties with their respective wives.